OskarSchAft/ab-smart-app-banner-kudago/README.md

 https://confluence.schibsted.se/display/AftonbladetIT/Frontend+modules

 ## Demo
 This project contains a demo-page that demonstrates the behaviour of the module.
-The demo page uses the AMD dist-file so before you open it you need to build the dist-files
+The demo page uses a dist-file so before you open it you need to build them

 ```npm run bundle```